DIY Finishing

 photo source: donovanbros.com

-The sponge is placed in a 400 ml glass jar and 9 proof white wine vinegar is poured over it (apple cider vinegar can also be used).
+Place the sponge in a 400 ml glass jar and pour 9 degree white wine vinegar (apple cider vinegar can also be used) over it.
 Put the lid on and leave for at least 24 hours.
-The solution can be used even faster, but it is weak and the staining is discreet.
-Leaving it longer produces stronger solutions that stain the wood more intensely.
-After 24 hours the sponge is removed from the solution which can be kept with the lid on and used when needed.
+The solution can be used even sooner, but it is weak and the coloring is inconspicuous.
+If left longer, stronger solutions are obtained which color the wood more intensely.
+After the 24 hours the sponge is removed from the solution which can be kept with the lid on and used when needed.

 aged wood